wp-plugins/51degreesmobi/README.txt

 == Upgrade Notice ==
 = 0.51 BETA=
 *Current release.
-Upgrade to this to start receiving device detection data
+Upgrade to this to start receiving device detection data.

-For further information visit [51Degrees.mobi](http://51degrees.mobi/ "Premium Device Detection")

-Markdown uses email style notation for blockquotes and I've been told:
-> Asterisks for *emphasis*.
-Double it up  for **strong**.

-`<?php code(); // goes in backticks ?>`